Burgh Island Hotel Devon & Cornwall

 In World War II Burgh Island's convenient seaside location meant the hotel was used as a recovery centre for wounded RAF personnel.
 During the conflict the top two floors of the hotel were damaged by a bomb and despite being repaired, it suffered a period of post-war decline after being converted to self-catering apartment accommodation.
 The hotel was restored to its former glory in the first decade of this century and continues to thrive today as a special place to visit.

 Today Burgh Island is a Grade II listed building and one of the foremost examples of Art Deco style in Europe.
 Agatha Christie made Burgh her second home, writing two books while on the Island.
 Noel Coward stayed on the Island, originally for three days, but this turned into three weeks.

-Dogs are permitted on the main beach at Bigbury-On-Sea from October to April only.
+Dogs are permitted on the main beach at Bigbury-On-Sea all year round.

 Other UK hotels that may be of interest

 You can book any hotel break through our secure online booking system.

 If you have any queries please check our FAQs.
 We accept the following credit and debit cards: